delorenzolindsey/cs350-Thermostat/README.md

 ## What did I do well and how could I improve?

 I believe I gathered a well understanding of the physical items `within my hardware`.
 Within the guides given it was required to have three buttons.
 The button location however, was blocked and required moving to a new location.
 This was easily fixed with the understanding of how to correctly set up each connecting wires and resistor.
 I could improve with `my troobleshooting`.
 My troobleshooting could process more smoothly if I was not working to quickly.
-The answers are often right in front of my with the simplest mistake.
+The answers are often right in front of me with the simplest mistake.

 ## What tools did I add to support my work?